AppiumTestDistribution/appium-device-farm/README.md

 - Updates the device pool with a new device during test execution.
 - Allocates random ports for parallel execution.
 - Remote execution
-- Asyc lockup for device changes.
+- Async lockup for device changes.

 ## Device UI